Recombinant zoster (shingles) vaccine, RZV - what you need to know

 You should still get the second dose of recombinant zoster vaccine even if you had one of these reactions after the first dose.

-- Afterward, the reaction should be reported to the Vaccine Adverse Event Reporting System (VAERS).
-Your doctor should file this report, or you can do it yourself through the
+Adverse reactions should be reported to the Vaccine Adverse Event Reporting System (VAERS).
+Your provider will usually file this report, or you can do it yourself.
+Visit the VAERS website (

 How can I learn more?